ariter777/libcalculus/docs/analysis.rst

 Summary
 ~~~~~~~
-This method performs numerical differentiation of real and complex valued functions.
-Note that it returns a ``libcalculus.Function`` object which can be evaluated at different points.
+This method performs numerical differentiation of real and complex valued functions; it returns a ``libcalculus.Function`` object which can be evaluated at different points.

 Examples
 ~~~~~~~~